February 05, 2019

 - The reason there’s a flashlight on your phone is to check for black glass.

 - Some people dream of secluded, white sandy beaches.
-You dream of a rocky beach near an old harbor or abandoned garbage dump.
+You dream of a rocky beach near an old harbor, abandoned garbage dump, or lon-gone glass factory.

 - Your family knows that you will be back from the beach in either one hour or six hours.